 However, there is such a thing as bidding too high, and overbidding can be a major drain on your advertising budget.
 By taking steps to ensure that your bidding strategy is aggressive enough to keep your ads in high-performing positions, but not so aggressive that it eats up your budget too quickly, you can help stretch your ad spend and improve the performance of your campaigns in the long run.
-Here are a few tips to avoid overbidding for your PPC keywords.
+Here are a few tips to avoid overbidding for your Google Ads keywords.

 Improve Quality Score to Lower CPC